viveknathani/viveknathani.github.io/_md/blog/delp/index.md

 3. If my build is stable enough, I merge my [main branch](https://github.com/viveknathani/delp/tree/main) with the development branch.

-4. When I push commits to the main branch, I want [Heroku](https://www.heroku.com/) to deploy my site automatically.
+4. When I push commits to the main branch, I want [Netlify](https://www.netlify.com/) to deploy my site automatically.
 And that's it.

    So I programmed things to do exactly this.
 I set up the build, formatting, linting, and testing commands in my package.json file.
-I also made a [Github Action](https://github.com/features/actions) to look for changes in my main branch and deploy to Heroku.

 ### Outcome